-You can purchase character ears in a variety of different styles, Helen and I actually managed to pick up Disney branded hats with the ears on top which were perfect for our visit at the height of summer and protected our heads from getting burnt.
+You can purchase character ears in various styles.
+Helen and I managed to pick up Disney branded hats with the ears on top, which were perfect for our visit at the height of summer and protected our heads from getting burnt.

 Alternatively, you can always pick up matching Disney ears on the day and have a whole lot of fun trying different pairs out to find which ones work best for you and your partner.

 However, be sure to prepare your budget in advance if you do.
-Mickey and Minnie ears at Disneyland California costs $29.99 plus tax which brings the cost of two pairs to almost $70!
+For example, Mickey and Minnie ears at Disneyland, California, cost $29.99 plus tax which brings the cost of two pairs to almost $70!

 That said, they are yours to keep forever and can be worn on multiple future trips or placed inside a cute memory frame as a reminder of your fantastic trip together.